This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 A double uterus may cause someone to have a heavier flow during their period, without realizing why.
 In painful and rare cases, one of the uteruses may not have a vaginal opening, causing it to fill with blood during the period, and not be able to drain.

 It’s entirely possible for someone with a double uterus to carry a baby to term with no issues, however, there are definite risks.
 It’s somewhat common for those with a double uterus to have recurrent miscarriages.
 When they go in for scanning to see why this keeps happening, that’s when they learn about their condition.

 If someone with a double uterus does conceive, they have the possibility of abnormal fetal presentation, an increased chance of delivery by cesarean section, intrauterine fetal growth restriction, and low birth weight less than 2500 g (5.5 lbs), as well a heightened chance of perinatal mortality.
 There is also an increased risk of premature birth, before 37 weeks gestation, by up to forty-five percent.

 Although it’s usually not medically necessary, a double uterus can typically be surgically corrected.
 This is usually only done in the case of repeat miscarriages.

 Bicornuate Uterus: This type of uterus is often called a heart-shaped uterus.
-It forms in the womb similarly to a double uterus, however it doesn’t full split all the way, and instead creates one uterus with two “horn-like” features at the top, and a septum deviating them in the middle, creating a heart shape.
+It forms in the womb similarly to a double uterus, however, it doesn’t fully split all the way, and instead creates one uterus with two “horn-like” features at the top, and a septum deviating them in the middle, creating a heart shape.

 People with a heart-shaped uterus typically have no issues with conception or early pregnancy, but problems could arise later on as the baby has less room to grow and move around.